lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-my-nearest-or-most-relevant/inputs-information-and-filters.md

 Things to consider include:

-* any data that exists about things users are checking to find
+* any data that exists about things users are searching for
 * where users drop out of their search

 ## Research considerations